Quarks-IISc/blog/_posts/2024-12-03-Contenment.md

 author: Adit Vishnu
 categories: [stories]
 image: "/assets/images/Stories/Contentment.jpeg"
-excerpt: 'In an increasingly hedonistic world, the urge to consume and seek gratification often raises the question: Am I truly happy with who I am or what I have?'
+excerpt: "In an increasingly hedonistic world, the urge to consume and seek gratification often raises the question: Am I truly happy with who I am or what I have?"
-latest: false
 all: true
 ---

 Author: Adit Vishnu

 The incident is set in Kerala, India.